 In the past all of these costs might have been spread across all customers/ratepayers, driving up electric bills for residential customers.

-Evergy is on record saying that Large Load Power Users will pay for and add additional infrastructure that will benefit all customers with additional grid stability and capabilities.
+Evergy is on record (see below) saying that Large Load Power Users will pay for and add additional infrastructure that will benefit all customers with additional grid stability and capabilities.

 This is a major step forward in protecting residential customers in Kansas, and governmental entities can take comfort in knowing data centers will not impact their citizens power bills.